JakeD520/Lucian/03_Episodes/S01E01/Scene 12.md

 **APARTMENT - PLUSHIE PILE** Evander's POV—ceiling spinning slowly.
 Colors breathing.
 A woman's face drifts into frame, smiling, distant.

 REVERSE - Evander sits up through a sea of stuffed animals.
-Bodies everywhere.
+Jennifer and Mandy on either side.
 A couple entwined on the couch.
 Someone dancing alone by the window, backlit.
 Two people deep in conversation, gesturing wildly about nothing.

 Evander's hand reaches out—SLOW MOTION—fingers closing around a joint on the coffee table.
 He brings it to his lips.
 Lighter FLARES.
 Orange glow.
 Inhale.
 Hold.
 Exhale—smoke fills frame.